foonathan/memory/README.md

         void* allocate_array(std::size_t count, std::size_t size, std::size_t alignment);

         // Deallocates memory for a node.
+Must not throw.
-Must not throw. void deallocate_node(void *node, std::size_t size, std::size_t alignment) noexcept;
+        // Precondition: node must come from allocate_node with the same parameters and must not be null. void deallocate_node(void *node, std::size_t size, std::size_t alignment) noexcept;

         // Deallocates memory for an array of nodes.
+Must not throw.
-Must not throw. void deallocate_array(void *array, std::size_t count, std::size_t size, std::size_t alignment) noexcept;
+        // Precondition: array must come from allocate_array with the same paramters and must not be null. void deallocate_array(void *array, std::size_t count, std::size_t size, std::size_t alignment) noexcept;

         // Returns the maximum size of a node, inclusive.
 Should not throw.